openconnect/recipes/ocserv-freeipa.md

 ## Introduction
-FreeIPA is an identity and policy management solution for POSIX based systems.
+FreeIPA is an identity and policy management solution for POSIX based systems based on Kerberos.
+This document provides instructions to take advantage of the FreeIPA infrastructure when setting up ocserv.
+Such a combination simplifies the management of properties such as second factor authentication, either via passwords, or certificates.
-The OpenConnect VPN server can be integrated with it as it natively supports [Kerberos](ocserv-kerberos.md).
-This document provides a simplification over the Kerberos instructions as it takes advantage of the FreeIPA infrastructure.

-It is recommended to have the VPN server on a separate system than the FreeIPA master server, and the following instructions make that assumption.
+Note that, it is recommended to have the VPN server on a separate system than the FreeIPA master server, and the following instructions make that assumption.

 ## Setting the server up